 - The two front panels should meet, but not overlap.
-Overlapping can damage the panels, causing the carrier to wear and further restrict the wearer’s freedom of movement.
+Overlapping can damage the panels, causing the carrier to wear and further restricting the wearer’s freedom of movement.

 - The gap between the wearer’s body and the front panels should be the space left after taking a deep breath and exhaling.
 The gap will help reduce trauma in the event of a projectile impact.

-- When adjusting the armor’s straps, there should be some tension, but straps that are overly tight will restrict breathing during an on-foot pursuit.
+- When adjusting the armor’s straps, there should be some tension, but overly tight straps will restrict breathing during an on-foot pursuit.
 When the straps are too tight, the plate carrier can sit too high on the body and leave the wearer’s midsection partially exposed.

 Different Types of Body Armor

-Stab protection body armor is soft, lightweight protection against attackers armed with sharp-edged weapons such as knives, broken bottles, axes or machetes.
-Stab protection body armor is usually made from a layer of laminated Kevlar or other strong synthetic material reinforced with chainmail, which keeps the sharp or jagged edges from cutting through the synthetic layer and injuring the wearer.
+Stab protection body armor is soft, lightweight protection against attackers armed with sharp-edged weapons such as knives, broken bottles, axes, or machetes.
+Stab protection body armor is usually made from a layer of laminated Kevlar or other synthetic solid material reinforced with chainmail, which keeps the sharp or jagged edges from cutting through the synthetic layer and injuring the wearer.

-Whether it’s for protection against gunfire, sharp edges or spikes, the body armor type and protection level you need depends upon the threats you’re most likely to encounter.
+Whether it’s for protection against gunfire, sharp edges, or spikes, the body armor type and the protection level you need depend upon the threats you’re most likely to encounter.

-Send us a message or call us at 520-398-3335 for more information on Spartan Armor Systems’ body armor plates and carriers, tactical gear and other quality products.
+Please send us a message or call us at 520-398-3335 for more information on Spartan Armor Systems’ body armor plates and carriers, tactical gear, and other quality products.